Realiserad/fish-ai/ARCHITECTURE.md

 the `functions` and `conf.d` directories to the user's home directory and invoke the `_fish_ai_install` hook in `conf.d/fish_ai.fish`.

-The install hook will then create a virtual environment using `venv` and run `pip` to install the `fish_ai` module directly from the git repository here on GitHub.
+The install hook will then create a virtual environment using `uv`or `venv` and run `pip` to install the `fish_ai` module directly from the git repository here on GitHub.

 The virtual environment is created in the `~/.fish-ai` directory.
 It will contain the `fish_ai` module along with its dependencies.